Conditions

 How To Treat Hot Spots On Dogs At Home: 6 Steps

-We have a guide on the best natural pain relief for dogs, including herbal options and more home remedies.
+We have a guide on the best pain meds and the best natural pain relief for dogs, including herbal options and more home remedies.

-Using a dog hair clipper, slowly remove the hair around the hot spot so that you can see what is going on.
-It also allows you to treat the area without any obstruction.
 I advise using a dog hair clipper rather than scissors because you never know how painful their hot spot is or how they might react.
-You don’t want scissors in your hand or near their skin if they jump in pain.
+However, if your pup won’t let you use clippers, it’s crucial to use safety pet scissors or round-tip scissors instead.
+You don’t want sharp scissors in your hand or near their skin if they jump in pain.

 We have a guide on the best hair clippers for dogs and tips on using them.